-PITTSBURGH (March 28, 2019) … Four faculty members from the University of Pittsburgh’s Swanson School of Engineering have been named CAREER Award recipients by the National Science Foundation (NSF).
-Recognized as the NSF’s most competitive award for junior faculty, the grants total more than $2 million in funding both for
+PITTSBURGH (August 23, 2019) … Five faculty members from the University of Pittsburgh’s Swanson School of Engineering have been named CAREER Award recipients by the National Science Foundation (NSF).
+Recognized as the NSF’s most competitive award for junior faculty, the grants total nearly $3 million in funding both for

 research and community engagement.
 The CAREER program “recognizes faculty who exemplify the role of teacher-scholars through outstanding research, excellent education and the integration of education and research within the context of the

 mission of their organizations.”
-The four awards – one each in the departments of Chemical and Petroleum, Civil and Environmental, Electrical and Computer, and Mechanical Engineering and Materials Science – are the second most received by Pitt and
+The five awards – one each in the departments of Bioengineering, Chemical and Petroleum, Civil and Environmental, Electrical and Computer, and Mechanical Engineering and Materials Science – ties the record from 2017 for the most received by Pitt and

 Swanson School faculty in a single NSF CAREER funding announcement.
-Previously in 2017, five Swanson School faculty were recipients.
 “Federal funding for academic research is extremely competitive, especially for faculty just beginning their

 academic careers.
-Receiving four prestigious NSF CAREER Awards in one cycle – exceeded only by our five two years ago – is a reflection of our winners’ distinctive research and support by their respective departments and the Swanson School,” noted
+Receiving five prestigious NSF CAREER Awards in one cycle is a reflection of our winners’ distinctive research and support by their respective departments and the Swanson School,” noted

 David Vorp, PhD, the Swanson School’s Associate Dean for Research.
 He added, “Since a CAREER Award is also focused on community engagement, this is an